James Iha: 2005–2007: Soundtracks, collaborations, remixes

-2007–present: Second solo album and Smashing Pumpkins reunion
+2007–Present: Second solo album and other collaborations

 In the spring of 2007, Iha told Rolling Stone magazine that he was writing and recording songs for a second solo album.
 In the spring of 2007, Iha remixed Midnight Movies and the Postmarks as freebies on the Internet.
 A Chicago weekly reported in June 2007 that Iha had been living in New York City for some time, running a recording studio and independent label.
 Iha had lived in Manhattan since 2000 and has since moved to Brooklyn.

-In May 2008, Marilyn Manson said that Iha would be making a guest appearance on his new record; however, Iha was not credited as a guitarist on the album.

 On December 22, 2008, the Swedish band A Camp (the solo project of the Cardigans vocalist Nina Persson) put out a press release announcing that their new album would come out on April 28, 2009, featuring guest appearances by Iha and other musicians.

 On February 17, 2009, it was announced that Iha had, together with Taylor Hanson, Fountains of Wayne bassist Adam Schlesinger, and Cheap Trick drummer Bun E. Carlos formed a new band called Tinted Windows.
-The band played their first publicized gig at SXSW in Austin, Texas on March 20.
-Their first album was released on April 21, 2009 to generally positive reviews.
+The band played their first publicized gig at SXSW in Austin, Texas, on March 20.
+Their first album was released on April 21, 2009, to generally positive reviews.

-In April 2010, Iha's website reopened.
-According to the site, Iha considered his next solo album "halfway done (in his mind)".
-Shortly thereafter, a picture of Iha with Kelly Pratt and Jon Natchez from the band Beirut was posted on the Web site saying they would be playing horns on the album.